mabotkin/discord-plays-pokemon/README.md

 Furthermore, repeated button presses are supported.
 For example, the command `A2` will send `A` two times to the emulator.
 More complex commands can be built using parentheses, such as `(LR)10` to walk repeatedly to the left and right.

+Emotes are also supported, and should be placed (in any image format) in `src/public/assets/emotes`.

 ## Deep Integration

 The file `MemoryReader.js` accesses the emulators RAM to parse out game data in a human-readable format.
 This data can be viewed using the commands `--PARTY`, `--PARTY #`, or on the web interface at `/pro`.